sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 This upgrade removes the `code intel bundle manager`.
 This service has been deprecated and all references to it have been removed.

 This upgrade also adds a MinIO container that doesn't require any custom configuration.
 You can find more detailed documentation in https://docs.sourcegraph.com/admin/external_services/object_storage.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.21).*

 ## 3.20 -> 3.21